 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the CUSTOMER SERVICE category section of our site.

-The Customer Service with Sales solution is for entry-level positions that involve both providing service and support to customers and selling goods or services.
+The Customer Service With Sales – Short Form solution is for entry-level positions that involve both providing service and support to customers and selling goods or services.
 Sample tasks for this job include, but are not limited to: taking orders; solving product or service issues; selling products and services; responding positively to difficult customers; adding new goods and services to existing accounts; providing information on products and/or services.
 Potential job titles that use this solution are: Account Service Representative, Account Representative, Customer Service Representative, and Sales Representative

 Job Level: Entry to Entry-level

 Job Family/Title: Business Suite

 Maximum Number of Questions: 225 items (219 items on average)

 Question Format: Multiple choice, Multiple choice – adaptive

 Conscientiousness: This component measures the tendency to exhibit personal responsibility, follow rules and guidelines, and complete work thoroughly and precisely.
 This trait is characterized by trustworthiness, fulfilling commitments, dedication to the completion of all work tasks completely and accurately, and organization.